Almost lossless analog signal separation and probabilistic uncertainty relations: Strengthening of and simplifying its proof

-We refer to this result as a probabilistic null-space property as it is a statement on the intersection of the null-space of $\am$ with the set $\ss$.
-Our alternative, simplified proof of \cite[Thm.~18, 1)]{WV10} goes as follows.
-As in the proof of Theorem~\ref{th2} we choose a set sequence $\us\subseteq\IR^n$ satisfying \eqref{eq:suff1} and \eqref{eq:suff2}.
-We define the decoder according to\footnote{Measurability of $g$ follows by the same arguments as in the proof of Theorem~\ref{th2}.} The probability of a decoding error is decomposed as in \eqref{eq:dec} with $\hm$ in place of ${[\am \:\: \bm]}$.
-Applying Corollary~\ref{prop:inj} we find that a.a.\ matrices $\hm$ induce mappings that are injective on $\us$.
-Finally, invoking the Fubini-maneuver as in the argument leading to \eqref{eq:fub} allows us to conclude that the probability of a decoding error is zero when $\xrv\in \us$, leaving the total error probability to be smaller than $\varepsilon$ and thereby finishing the proof.
+Applying Corollary~\ref{prop:inj} with $\ss=\us_{\xv}$, \eqref{eq:laststep2} holds as a consequence of $\MIL(\us_{\xv})<k$, thereby completing the proof.
 The application of the probabilistic null-space property, Corollary~\ref{prop:inj}, replaces the arguments in \cite[Thm.~18, 1)]{WV10} that are based on properties of invariant measures on Grassmannian manifolds.
 Finally, we note that, instead of particularizing Proposition~\ref{prop:inj2} to $\ell=0$, the probabilistic null-space property in Corollary~\ref{prop:inj} can also be proved directly with considerably less logistic effort, as done in \cite{SRB13}.